 Other honorable mentions in World Showcase include Biergarten (more expensive than Liberty Tree Tavern, but cheaper than the flight to Munich) and Nine Dragons (average Chinese food, but still a good value).

-50’s Prime Time Cafe – This is another default selection, or close to it.
-I was tempted to include Sci-Fi Dine-In Theater Restaurant, but that has the same problem as Plaza Restaurant–it’s hard to contend that a menu of sandwiches and burgers costing over $20 each is a “good value.”
+50’s Prime Time Cafe – I’m going to list a trio of options at Disney’s Hollywood Studios because they’re all imperfect or suited to specific audiences.
+For the first of three, I debated between this and Sci-Fi Dine-In Theater Restaurant, but that has the same problem as Plaza Restaurant–it’s hard to contend that a menu of sandwiches and burgers costing over $20 each is a “good value.”
 I happen to find these behemoth burgers incredibly filling and fantastic–I can eat one at 5 pm and be full for the rest of the night–but still.

 Nomad Lounge – For Animal Kingdom, we were torn between two go-to sleeper pick: Yak & Yeti Restaurant and Nomad Lounge.
 These two dining options are fundamentally different, with Yak & Yeti offering large portions at higher prices.
 By contrast, Nomad Lounge serves up small plates that likely will not fill you up.